 Old Futures: Speculative Fiction and Queer Possibility.
 Monograph.
 Forthcoming with NYU Press in 2018.

-Editor, Ada: A Journal of Gender, New Media and Technology Feminist Science Fiction Special Issue.
+Ada: A Journal of Gender, New Media & Technology Issue 3: Feminist Science Fiction.
 Open access peer reviewed journal published by the Fembot Collective.
 November 2013.

-Editor (with Jayna Brown), Social Text Periscope: Speculative Life.
+With Jayna Brown.
+Social Text Periscope: Speculative Life.
 January 2012.
 Curated series of short online essays published by the peer reviewed journal Social Text.